danielklava/time-crash/README.md

 # Time Crash

-In a post-apocalyptic Earth, you must reach the origin point of the catastrophe to turn off the lab expriment responsible for all the destruction - but you must face elements out-of-time to reach it, like velociraptors (with feathers, since this is a scientific acurate game), and Napoleon's soldiers.
+In a post-apocalyptic Earth, you must reach the origin point of the catastrophe to turn off the lab experiment responsible for all the destruction - but you must face elements out-of-time to reach it, like velociraptors (with feathers, since this is a scientific acurate game), and Napoleon's soldiers.

-_Earth cannot survive another Time Crash.
+_Earth cannot survive a Time Crash.
 You have 30 seconds!_

 ## About